MinNq/avine/README.md

-# AffineVi
+# Avine

-AffineVi is a module for visualization of affine transformations in 2-dimensional Euclidean space.
+Avine is a module for visualization of affine transformations in 2-dimensional Euclidean space.

 9 transformations are supported:
 - Identity